 - In “The Power of Vulnerability,” Dr. Brené Brown references Dr. Stuart Brown and provides us with the principles of play.
 In this workshop participants will get an overview of what the principles of play are, and participants will get a chance to explore how to be a play partner.
 Through the work of Dr. Stuart Brown, educators will get a review of the importance of a diverse range of play including rough and tumble play for the development of young children.

-Exploring Our Image of the Child, Educator and Learning:
+Exploring Our Image of the Child, Educator, and Learning:

-- Exploring the image of the child, educator and what we think about learning is important in changing our perspectives about how we set up our environment.
+- Exploring the image of the child, educator, and what we think about learning is important in changing our perspectives about how we set up our environment.
 What we think about these images will affect how we set up inquiries and provocations to play.
 Let’s explore what it means to set up invitations to play by examining our own images and societal images.

-Workshops based on Programming, Curriculum and Inquiry-Based Pedagogies
+Programming, Curriculum, and Inquiry-Based Pedagogies

 Exploring Inquiry-Based Learning in Early Years Programs: